 Add dry red wine, salt, cayenne pepper, fennel seed, paprika, crushed red pepper, garlic, chopped parsley, and cracked black pepper.

-Stir the mixture to combine and coat the meat evenly.
-If desired, cover with plastic and allow the meat to marinate for a few hours before grinding.
+Stir the mixture to combine it and coat the meat evenly.
+Cover with plastic and allow the meat to marinate for a few hours before grinding.

-Pass the meat with a meat grinder fitted with the medium-sized die.
-Or place the meat into a food processor in small batches and process until finely ground.
+Pass the meat through a meat grinder fitted with a medium-sized die.
+Alternatively, place the meat into a food processor in small batches and process until finely ground.

 Freshly ground Italian sausage should be used within 48 hours or can be frozen.